oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 To get a replacement Txn-Token, a service will request a new Txn-Token from the Txn-Token Service and provide the current Txn-Token and other parameters in the request.
 The Txn-Token service must be careful about the types of replacement requests it supports to avoid undermining the entire value of Txn-Tokens.

 ## Txn-Token Lifetime
-Txn-Tokens are expected to be short-lived (order of minutes, e.g., 5 minutes), and as a result MUST be used only for the expected duration of an external or internal invocation.
+Txn-Tokens are expected to be short-lived (on the order of minutes or less), and as a result MUST be used only for the expected duration of an external or internal invocation.
 If the token or other credential (e.g. self-signed JWT)  presented to the Txn-Token service when requesting a Txn-Token has an expiration time, then the Txn-Token Service MUST NOT issue a Txn-Token if the expiration time has passed.
 The lifetime of the Txn-Token itself MAY exceed the expiration time of the presented token.
 The expectation is that since Txn-Tokens are short lived and are authorizing a specific transaction, extending beyond the lifetime of the presented expiration time is not a security risk.
 If a long-running process such as a batch or offline task is involved, the mechanism used to perform the external or internal invocation still results in a short-lived Txn-Token.

 ## Benefits of Txn-Tokens
-Txn-Tokens help prevent spurious invocations by ensuring that a workload receiving an invocation can independently verify the user or workload on whose behalf an external call was made and any context relevant to the processing of the call.
+Txn-Tokens prevent unauthorized or unintended invocations by allowing a workload to independently verify the identity of the user or workload that initiated an external call, as well as any contextual information relevant to processing that call.

 ## Txn-Token Issuance and Usage Flows